beckym223/manual_work/E6_long_edited.md

 matical tools, including programming and the whole range of activity analysis, have proved to be useful.
 To some extent, how-
-I This has led Leontief to expostulate: "Seldom, in modern positive science, has so elaborate a theoretical structure been erected on so narrow and shallow a factual foundation" (1966, p.
-33).
-Compare also Nicho- las Kaldor, p.
-1240, and Martin Shubik (1970).
-I For a careful and judicious defense of theoretical models, see Koopman's second essay.
-He also adds:
-"Precision and rigor in the statement of premises and proofs can be expected to have a sobering effect on our beliefs about the reach of the propositions we have de- veloped" (p.
-147).

 ### ---Economics-1976-0-05.txt---